Oda Nobunaga

 Portrait of Oda Nobunaga (owned by Sanbo-ji Temple)

-According to one theory, this portrait is said to be the closest to Oda Nobunaga himself, with gentle, intelligent eyes and a striking face with a well-defined nose.
+According to one theory, this portrait is said to be the most likeness of Oda Nobunaga himself, with his gentle, intelligent eyes and well-defined nose being particularly striking.

-This photograph was copied by a court photographer from the Tendo Oda domain and was held by three parties: the Imperial Household Agency and the Oda family, but the only one that remains is at Sanbo-ji Temple.
+This photograph was copied by a court photographer from the Tendo Oda domain and was held by the Imperial Household Agency and the Oda family, but only Sanboji Temple still possesses it.

 Sanbo-ji Temple <Information>